Skip to main content

 The dissertation consists of three parts.
 The first part is a theoretical study, in which the concept of holistic harmony identification is explored broadly through a combination of Gestalt theory and an ecological approach to perception.
 The study closes with a discussion of possible pedagogical approaches, including a “metaphorical” approach to harmonic listening.
 This approach is based on the claim that hearing a chord or progression as something is a way of acknowledging and verbalizing its holistic quality.

 The dissertation’s second part is a qualitative document analysis that further explores “metaphorical listening.”
-Through an analysis of 20 textbooks on harmony, examples of cross-domain mapping in esthesic descriptions of chords and progressions are recorded and discussed.
+Through an analysis of 20 textbooks on harmony, examples of cross-domain mapping in esthetic descriptions of chords and progressions are recorded and discussed.
 The main aim is to examine whether certain metaphor structures are more recurrent than others, which might suggest a relevance for harmonic aural training.
 The study’s theoretical framework is conceptual metaphor theory.

 The third part is a statistical study that examines one of the metaphors found in the document analysis: harmonic luminosity, or the idea that harmony can express “brightness” and “darkness.”
 The phenomenon is examined empirically through a web-based experiment with 236 participants.
 The study shows that harmonic luminosity is likely more perceptually complex than it is portrayed in textbooks using this metaphor.
 The results also indicate that harmonic luminosity might require some degree of perceptual learning.